baffou/PhaseLAB_doc/docs/source/GUI.rst

     .. image:: /images/GUI_roiSelectionTool.png
         :width: 450

-    Once the polygonal chain is closed, the figure dispappears and after some time of processing, integration curves appear giving the dry mass and optical volume as a function of the dilation factor.
+    Once the polygonal chain is closed, the figure disappears and after some time of processing, integration curves appear giving the dry mass and optical volume as a function of the dilation factor.
 Finally, the user should click twice to define the plateau (see Refs. [#BOE13_6550]_ and [#BJ122_1]_ for more details).

     .. image:: /images/GUI_roiSelectionTool2.png